Heliophysics-Software-Search-Interface/hssi-website/README.md

 ### Compiling

+You must first compile the typescript frontend to javascript before running the docker container.
+If you have do not have a package manager, I recommend installing [bun](https://bun.sh/package-manager), then restart your terminal or IDE, and follow the instructions below (if using bun, you'll need to replace `npm` in each command with `bun`).

+* First you will need to install the dev dependencies required for building.
+Assuming you're using npm, use the command `npm install` to install dependencies from package.json

-* You must first compile the typescript frontend to javascript before running the docker container.
-Assuming you're using npm, simply run `npm run build` to run the build script for the typescript frontend defined in package.json
+* After dependencies are finished installing, simply run `npm run build` to run the build script for the typescript frontend defined in package.json